)

 Recovery Success

-Download our 2023 Annual Report here
+Download and read our 2024 Annual Report

-Trends and Demographics 2023
+Trends and Demographics 2024

+Similarly we know that meaningful engagement with our aftercare program for at least 12 months post-treatment increases the likelihood of sustained recovery.
 Our aftercare program is designed to give support to all our service users no matter where they are in their recovery journey.
-We have 20 mainstream, peer led groups every week.
+We have over 20 mainstream, peer-led groups every week.
 We also have 3 Concerned Person groups each week for a nominated family member or loved one to attend for up to 2 years because we know that the whole family needs to support to recover.
-We also have weekly stabilization and re-entry groups which are for anyone who may have relapsed or who is struggling with their recovery.
-These groups offer a higher level of wrap-around support and are led by the Rutland Centre aftercare team and the support is designed to help a person re-engage, regain their abstinence and re-join the mainstream groups when ready.

-In 2023 alcohol remained the top addiction treated for.
+In 2024 alcohol remained the top addiction treated for.
 64.5% of clients entered treatment for a primary alcohol addiction.
 62% of all clients presenting for treatment presented with a secondary addiction, with cocaine accounting for 45.5% of all secondary addictions.

 How to help someone with addiction